NLe97/Gitlab-Tech-Assessment/Question #4.md

 :ok_hand: Now let jump into how to use Git given what we know!

 # Step 1: Make a brand new branch for our changes:
+* This work flow seen here is in assumption that we are working off of a remote repository on services such as Github or Gitlab.
 * We need to first make a branch where our changes will occur and the command to do some is seen below:
 ```
 git checkout -b feature-branch